About the session:

 This professional development workshop is designed to help prepare attendees and potential certification applicants for the certification process to help ensure success.
 It is designed for students and professionals alike, offering practical guidance.
 Topics include, but are not limited to an explanation why certification is important in professional practice, curriculum vitae development, writing your portfolio, procedural guidelines, the certification demonstration, and the process from start to finish.

-The session is hosted by Dr. Joel Carr
+This session is hosted by Joel Carr, PhD CCS

 Joel L. Carr, Ph.D. is an Assistant Professor in the Department of Social Work, Archer College of Health and Human Services, at Angelo State University located in San Angelo, Texas.
 Dr. Carr earned a B.A. in sociology from Louisiana Tech University in 1993, a clinical M.S.W. (health/mental health) from Louisiana State University in 1996, a Ph.D. from the University of North Texas with concentrations in social psychology and criminology/deviant behavior in 2002, a Post-Masters Graduate Certificate in industrial/organizational psychology from Capella University in 2005, and a second Ph.D. from Capella University with a specialization in educational/developmental psychology in 2010.